Polar Jet Stream Fluctuations in an Energy Balance Model: Introduction

+The cloud factor function, $\mathcal{C}_f(\theta)$, is constructed so that its minimum corresponds to the Hadley cell boundary and so that the lowest extratropical latitude, at which $\mathcal{C}_f(\theta)$ reaches a prescribed maximum value, identifies the mean location of the polar jet stream.
+We assume that the cloud factor function is given by a cubic Hermite spline.
+This spline is defined by specified values of the cloud factor function at four latitudes --- the equator, the Hadley cell edge, the polar jet stream, and the pole.
+These values are fixed, but one of the latitudes --- the polar jet stream latitude --- is a function of the temperature gradient.
+There is thus one degree of freedom in the cloud factor function.
+The location of the jet is determined by the gradient of the average of the atmospheric and surface temperatures.\\

 This paper is organized as follows.
-The following Section \ref{Model Description} is divided into subsections that describe the components of our model, including standard forcings, but which focus primarily on the couplings between the cloud factor function and the surface and atmospheric albedos.
-We also describe how the latitude where the maximum magnitude of the temperature gradient occurs at each time step of our computations alters the cloud factor function for the next time step.
-Section \ref{results} describes the results of numerical experiments for average changes in the polar cell boundary as greenhouse emissions increase.
-In Section \ref{conclude} we compare the behavior of our model with other investigations of jet stream response to increasing greenhouse gas emissions and offer concluding remarks.
-In addition there are two appendices.
-Appendix \ref{sec:A} gives explicit formulas for the cloud factor functions, and Appendix \ref{program} provides a concise description of the numerical scheme used in our computations.
+Section \ref{Model Description} is divided into subsections that describe the components of our model, including standard forcings, but which focus primarily on the couplings between the cloud factor function and the surface and atmospheric albedos.
+We also describe how the latitude, where the maximum magnitude of the temperature gradient occurs at each time step of our computations, alters the cloud factor function for the next time step.
+Section \ref{results} describes the results of numerical experiments for changes in the location of the eddy-driven jet as radiative forcing increases, such as from increasing greenhouse gas concentrations.
+In Section \ref{conclude}, we compare the behavior of our model with other investigations of jet stream response to increasing greenhouse gas concentrations and offer concluding remarks.
+In addition, there are three appendices.
+Appendix \ref{sec:A} gives an explicit formula for the cloud factor function; Appendix \ref{program} provides a concise description of the numerical scheme used in our computations; and Appendix \ref{quasiperiodic} displays output data.